 Dee has been an active volunteer in her community including service on many boards including the Sierra Club Delaware Chapter, New Castle Conservation District, and She initially obtained experience in the nonprofit sector and community service through her work with the Junior League of Wilmington including a term as President.
 Dee served on then Governor-Elect Jack Markell’s infrastructure transition team and former Governor Ruth Ann Minner’s Livable Delaware Task Force.
 Past nonprofit board service includes the Civic Council of Brandywine Hundred (CCOBH), Wilmington Friends

 School, Friends of Wilmington Parks, Friends of Brandywine Creek State Parks, Friends of Auburn Heights Preserve, Old Brandywine Village, Greater Brandywine Village Restoration, and Preservation Action.

 Dee was instrumental in spearheading New Castle County’s revitalization of the Woodley Park playground near Talleyville adjacent to Naamans Little League.

-In 2010, Dee co-founded and continues to co-chair Plastic Free Delaware which aims to reduce plastic pollution in our Delaware communities and environment through educational programs, awareness building and advocacy initiatives.
-In October 2018, Dee was recognized with the Governor’s Outstanding Volunteer Award for her work on this issue.
+In 2010, Dee co-founded and continues to chair Plastic Free Delaware (PFD) which aims to reduce plastic pollution in our Delaware communities and environment through educational programs, awareness building, and advocacy initiatives.
+Through PFD, launched Zero Waste First State and YES!, the Delaware Youth Environmental Summit.
+In October 2018, Dee was recognized with the Governor’s Outstanding Volunteer Award for her work on these issues.

 Dee was elected as County Councilperson for New Castle County’s District 2 in November 2018.